-Pam Taylor, Administrator Volunteer Services Bureau
+Pam Taylor, Deputy Administrator, Volunteer Services Bureau

-Implemented in 2007, the Ambassador Program is based in the Court's lobby and serves as the central location for Court visitors to receive information and assistance.
-Volunteers with the Ambassadors Program provide visitors with a customer friendly atmosphere by greeting them with a smile, guiding them to various locations within the building and providing accurate information.
+Implemented in 2007, the Ambassadors Program is based in the Court's main lobby and serves as the central location for Court visitors to receive information and assistance.
+The Ambassadors Program provides visitors with a customer friendly atmosphere by greeting them with a smile, guiding them to various locations within the building and providing accurate information.
+Each Ambassador has a positive affect with hands on services to the families and children who come to the Court.
+Volunteer Services Bureau is in the process of recruiting and training more volunteers to serve as Ambassadors.